Jim Caron and Darryl Notter Applewood Founders and First Owners 1985 - 2009

 A New Chapter for Applewood and its New Owners

-In late 2009, Jimmy and Darryl closed their twenty-five chapter of Applewood’s history and entrusted the care and running of one of the Wine Country’s premier inns to the capable and caring hands of new owners Carlos Pippa and Sylvia Ranyak who are now writing their own chapter of the history of Applewood Inn.
+In late 2009, Jimmy and Darryl closed their twenty-five chapter of Applewood’s history and entrusted the care and running of one of the Wine Country’s premier inns to the capable and caring hands of new owner Carlos Pippa who is now writing his own chapter of the history of Applewood Inn.